TrickyCat/trickycat.github.io/_posts/2025-04-12-book-review-sarcar-task-programming-in-csharp-2025.md

 - **Will I recommend it to anyone? no**

-- The book can (questionably) be useful only to junior-level engineers, but I would suggest them reading something else instead (even Marvel comic books or better official Microsoft docs on the subject are incomparably better than this book)
+- The book can (questionably) be useful only to junior-level engineers, but I would suggest them to read something else instead (even Marvel comic books or better official Microsoft docs on the subject are incomparably better than this book)

 - The material is quite shallow and misses important information (like that it really means to have a graph of Tasks attached to each other)